 With other projects and priorities taking over Matt's time, he thought it was time to put it up on the ole' inter webs with a for sale sign.
 Before he could even take a picture Chris raised the question, "What if I bought it and we built it together and or when you have free time?
 This way you will know it was built the way it should of been and not all messed up from some random person."

 The rest is history.
-Working together closely they put together one y lookin' Harley Evo chopper.
+Working together closely they put together one classy lookin' Harley Evo chopper.

 WATCH OUR VIDEO COVERAGE ON THIS HARLEY EVO HARDTAIL CHOPPER BUILD!

 Subscribe to the Lowbrow Customs YouTube channel to check out all of our videos.
 We spend a lot of time and effort creating motorcycle how-to videos, product reviews and event coverage for your enjoyment.
 You can also visit our Blog for more awesome how-to videos and guides like this!
 Please let us know what you think and leave a comment at the bottom of this post.